Use webhooks

 Prerequisites

-- Install your app on test merchant.
+- Install your app on the test merchant.
+See Install your test app.

 Set up a test URL for webhooks